aregtech/areg-sdk/README.md

 ## Introduction[![](https://raw.githubusercontent.com/aregtech/areg-sdk/master/docs/img/pin.svg)](#introduction)

-**AREG** (*Automated Real-time Event Grid*) is an advanced communication framework designed for seamless data transmission in IoT **[fog- and mist-network environments](https://csrc.nist.gov/publications/detail/sp/500-325/final)**.
-Lightweight and platform-agnostic, AREG enables efficient, automated communication by combining **Client-Server** and **Publish-Subscribe** models.
-By adopting an interface-centric approach, AREG facilitates the creation of service grids, where multiple devices and software nodes function collaboratively as **distributed micro-servers and clients**, ensuring reliable real-time data exchange across a network of connected nodes.
+**AREG Framework** (*Automated Real-time Event Grid*) is an asynchronous, interface-driven communication engine that enables connected software nodes to form a network of distributed services.
+By facilitating seamless remote object interactions, AREG allows nodes to communicate without knowledge of their network locations, as if they coexist within the same process and thread.
+Lightweight and designed for IoT **[fog- and mist-network](https://csrc.nist.gov/publications/detail/sp/500-325/final)**, it empowers devices to deliver real-time public services, enabling efficient remote access and collaboration.

 ---